 Who should look at LOQBOX?

-I think LOQBOX is well worth trying if you have some money you can save every month and you have a “thin” credit record will little on it.
+I think LOQBOX is well worth trying if you have some money you can save every month and you have a “thin” credit record with little on it.

 It has three major advantages: